kevinberg3/melodykramer.github.io/_posts/2015-02-03-how-betty-who-is-89-gets-her-news.md

 2. or a site with text and photos and no links
 3. no pop-ups, no overlaid ads, no bait-and-switch links
 4. easy and big scroll buttons
-5. maybe two-steps needed to leave the page
+5. maybe two-steps needed to leave the page (what about a hover effect that shows a snippet of where you're about to be taken on a click)

 Have you seen something that would be well-designed for Betty?
 What would you make?   #newsforbetty